Lithium Extraction Methods

 Key Challenge: Current recycling processes involve high-temperature smelting or chemical leaching, both of which need further efficiency improvements.
 However, many innovative companies are gaining traction in battery recycling.

-The Future of Lithium Supply: A Multi-Source Approach
+The Future of Lithium Supply - A Multi-Source Approach

-• Exploring unconventional lithium extraction methods
+• Exploration of unconventional lithium extraction methods

 Lithium Production Technologies